ysaito2/blog/life_plan.markdown

  - practiced skills in communication (writing + public speaking)
  - learning how to learn
  - lots of reading (microbiology, machine learning, history, economics, history of industries, technology+society, CAD, VR, electronics, computers, physics)
- - know where to go for information in the intellectual community (comma.ai(george hotz), space exploration(robert zubrich), coding, FHI, 80,000 hours, effective alturism, lex friedman podcast, the odin (Josiah Zayner), good books, etc)
+ - know where to go for information in each space
+    - autonomous driving - comma.ai (george hotz)
+    - space exploration (robert zubrich), everyday astranaut
+    - FHI,
+    - 80,000 hours,
+    - effective alturism,
+    - lex friedman podcast,
+    - the odin (Josiah Zayner),
+    - cardano (chris hitchinson)
  - after learning/doing many things, I have confidence that I can solve any problem, do well in any challenge I face
  - fairly good understanding of who I am (what I like, what I don't like, what I'm good at, what I'm bad at)